 It is an incredible thing, to be a student.
 There is always more to learn and always room to grow.
 As a teacher, I am continually inspired by my own students, and I strive to understand their "why" and their vision, so that my work can ultimately respect their goals.

 Maddilyn Goodwin is an Australian flutist and piccoloist based in Brisbane, Queensland.
 In her teaching and performance practices, she explores the application of her extensive classical training, performance psychology strategies, jazz methods, body mapping, and yoga and meditation.
 Maddilyn has freelanced with numerous orchestras, ensembles and projects in Europe and Australia, and is currently focused on developing her work as a chamber and freelance musician in Brisbane.
 She has competed as a piccoloist internationally, having won semifinalist prizes in the 2016 (San Diego) and 2018 (Orlando) NFA Piccolo Artist competitions, as well as Best Performance of the Newly Commissioned Work in the 2018 competition.
 She has also received grants for emerging exceptional talent and international study from the Ian Potter Cultural Trust and PPCA Performer's Trust in Australia.
-She currently enjoys the life of a freelancing and collaborative artist in Brisbane, performing with Duo Faun and offering flute and piccolo lessons for all levels at her home in West End and at Browning Street Studios.
+She currently enjoys the life of a freelancing and collaborative artist in Brisbane, performing with Duo Faun and offering flute and piccolo lessons for all levels at her studio in West End.